vsilverman/MarkLogic/README.md

 	This file outlines the steps required for:
 	- installation of MarkLogic server 9
-	- inserting xml based content into the MarkLogic database for further searching (using Shakespeare plays as the sample content).
+	- inserting xml based content into the MarkLogic database (using Shakespeare plays as the sample content).
 	- build a basic web search application on top of MarkLogic server
 	- start testing this application